BSc (Hons) Psychology

 If you do not meet the entry requirements for the BSc (Hons) Psychology programme then you may be eligible for our Pathway to Higher Education Certificate in Healthcare programme or the International Foundation Certificate in Healthcare.

-Being highly career-focused and concentrating on practical application as well as academic theories, we want your time at BPP University College to be a great all-round experience.
+Being highly career-focused and concentrating on practical application as well as academic theories, we want your time at BPP University to be a great all-round experience.

 There are many student-led activities and societies for you to choose from and lots going on off-campus.
 So as well as giving you the practical and academic knowledge you need to get ahead, we'll help you build the social skills you'll need to thrive in work – and life.

-At BPP University College we give you all the skills and advice you need to get ahead.
+At BPP University we give you all the skills and advice you need to get ahead.
 As part of helping you get the best possible start to your working life, we provide a specialist Careers service.

-As a student of BPP School of Health, you will have access to BPP activities, student societies and the Student Association and you will have an opportunity to be elected to the Student Staff Liaison Commitee to provide helpful feedback to us on behalf of your fellow students.
+As a student of BPP School of Health, you will have access to BPP activities, student societies and the Student Association and you will have an opportunity to be elected to the Student Staff Liaison Committee to provide helpful feedback to us on behalf of your fellow students.

-BPP University College Students' Association
+BPP University Students' Association

-Founded in 2011 after a year of consultation with and design by students, our new Students' Association is home to thousands of students across all ten BPP University College sites, and studying online.
+Founded in 2011 after a year of consultation with and design by students, our new Students' Association is home to thousands of students across all ten BPP University sites, and studying online.

-Every student of BPP University College automatically becomes a member of the Students' Association when they start their programme.
+Every student of BPP University automatically becomes a member of the Students' Association when they start their programme.

-The Association aims to put you – the student – at the heart of everything BPP University College does, giving you:
+The Association aims to put you – the student – at the heart of everything BPP University does, giving you:

 - an independent voice on student matters.